erik-adelbert/aoc/2024/README.md

 Today's challenge is a classic graph problem that one can solve by throwing [the book](https://arxiv.org/html/2403.09742v1) at it.
 The task is to find the smallest and largest cliques in the graph.
 With 520 nodes and 3.3K edges, it's not super heavy, ~~but getting it to run in double-digit milliseconds is no joke~~.
 In order to get the stars as quickly as possible I resorted to brute force part1 and to [Bron-Kerbosch](https://en.wikipedia.org/wiki/Bron–Kerbosch_algorithm) part2. ~~I'm still working on the solution~~.

 *Oh wow, this is incredible!
 The graph is designed in such a way that a simple, straightforward approach works WAY (x50) better than something complex or fancy.
+IT EVEN HAS A MISLEADING [EASTER EGG](https://fr.wikipedia.org/wiki/Kata_(programmation))!!!
 I'm seriously in awe of the effort that went into crafting these challenges!*

 ![A graph with 6 nodes image](./images/aoc23a.png)